tillbiskup/evedata/docs/architecture.rst

     * Do we need additional classes for ``DeviceData`` and ``OptionData``?

-      Snapshots usually do contain a lot of options that are strictly speaking no channels or axes, although their "DeviceType" attribute is usually set to either "Channel" or "Axis".
+      Snapshots usually do contain a lot of options that are strictly speaking no channels nor axes, although their "DeviceType" attribute is usually set to either "Channel" or "Axis".
 Using the SCML these options could most probably identified as options rather than actual channels/axes.

       Devices seem only to be saved as monitors in the "device" section of the eveH5 file and appear as ``MonitorData``.
+Generally, starting with eve v1.32, all pre-/postscan devices (and options) are automatically stored as monitors, *i.e.* in the "devices" section of the eveH5 file.

     * Can MonitorData have more than one value per time?

       This would be similar to AverageChannel and IntervalChannel, thus requiring an additional attribute (and probably a ragged array).

+      Most probably, MonitorData should have only one value per time, although it can currently not completely be excluded that the same value is monitored multiple times, most probably resulting in identical values at identical times, see `#7688, note-11 <https://redmine.ahf.ptb.de/issues/7688#note-11>`_.

     * Values of MonitorData